DevMo-13/static-node.js-and-express-site/README.md

 CSS changes made for Exceeds Expectations:
 - changed background color of the side panel
-- changed font of the h1 headers
+- changed font and color of the h1 headers
 - added shadows to the h1 headers